-Learning Outcomes The learner will: Assessment Criteria The learner can: Know the structure and working patterns 1.1.
-Describe types of organisations operating in the hairdressing and beauty sector. of the hairdressing and beauty sector.
+Learning Outcomes The learner will: ssment Criteria earner can: 1.
+Know the structure and working patterns of the 1.1.
+Describe different types of organisations operating in the hairdressing and beauty sector. hairdressing and beauty sector.
 1.2.
 Describe key job roles in the hairdressing and beauty sector.
 1.3.
 Describe the working patterns in the hairdressing and beauty sector.
 2. Know about different types of career opportunities 2.1 Describe different types of career opportunities in the hairdressing and beauty sector. available in the hairdressing and beauty sector.
-2.2.
-Identify different types of organisations that offer career opportunities in the hairdressing and beauty sector.
-2.3.
-Identify current skills and how they relate to skills needed to work in the hairdressing and beauty sector.
+2.2 Identify different types of organisations that offer career opportunities in the hairdressing and beauty sector.
+2.3 Identify current skills and how they relate to skills needed to work in the hairdressing and beauty sector.